yarml/HeliumOS/README.md

 The sources come with a build system written in [make](Check [buildsys/]) to automate all the steps necessary for the build.

-Building HeliumOs is as simple as following 2 steps:
+Building HeliumOS is as simple as following 2 steps:
 * Installing dependencies, either by executing `sudo make dep`, or if your distrubution is not supported(that is anything other than Arch & Manjaro), then check [dependencies].